sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 3. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent to OCS.

    **Note:** The rate at which data is transferred varies and depends on the density of data in the source PI Data Archive and/or AF server.
 See [Data transfer statuses](xref:data-transfer-statuses) for a list of transfer statuses and descriptions.
+To find out more information about an asset error or agent status, click the **Logs** button.

 4. Optional: To stop a transfer, click **Stop Transfer**, then click **Stop**.